proustibat/lbc-messages/README.md

 ```
 Then open [http://localhost:6006](http://localhost:6006) to view it in the browser.

-You can write any stories file you want by writing them in a file with the extension `.stories.tsx`.
+You can write any stories file you want by writing them in a file with the `.stories.tsx` extension.

 ### Build and deploy the Storybook app